biocomplexnet/biocomplexnet.github.io/README.md

 # Welcome to the info page for the 2nd *"Summer Retreat on Bioinformatics and Complex Networks"* 2023 !

-We are delighted to announce that this event will take place from **June 18th to June 24th of the current year 2023**, at Hotel Hacienda el Marques, located in the city of Guanajuato, Mexico.
+We are delighted to announce that this event will take place from **June 18th to June 24th of the current year 2023**, at Hotel Hacienda el Marqués, located in Guanajuato, Mexico.

 <img src="imgs/hhem_1.png" class="img-responsive" alt="">